Jack Morris: Hall of Fame candidacy

 Morris was eligible for the National Baseball Hall of Fame from 2000 to 2014, but did not receive the required 75% of the vote; from 2000 to 2003, he never received greater than 30%.
 But his vote totals slowly crept upwards as the years went by, receiving 40% of the vote for the first time in 2006.
 In 2010, he managed 52.3% of the vote.
 In 2012, he received 67% of the vote, and 67.7% a year later.
 On January 8, 2014, Morris received 61.5% of the vote in his last year of eligibility.
 After falling off the regular ballot, Morris was elected to the Hall by the Modern Era portion of the Veterans Committee in December 2017.
 He was inducted (as a Detroit Tiger) in 2018 along with former Tigers teammate Alan Trammell.
 His 3.90 career ERA is the highest of any player elected to the Hall of Fame as a pitcher.

-As a result of being the first Hall of Fame pitcher to have played all of his games in the American League following the introduction of the designated hitter rule, Morris has the fewest MLB regular-season at-bats of any inductee: one.
+As a result of being the first Hall of Fame pitcher to have played all of his games in the American League following the introduction of the designated hitter rule and before the start of interleague play, Morris has the fewest MLB regular-season at-bats of any player inductee: one.
 On April 30, 1987, Morris pitched a complete game victory over the California Angels; in the eighth, DH Mike Heath moved to first base, thus eliminating the designated hitter for the rest of the contest.
 Morris came up with two out in the ninth, hitting a foul fly to right; it was his first time in the batter's box since playing for the minor-league Evansville Triplets in 1977.
-(Morris also logged 19 appearances as a pinch runner in his career, scoring four times.)
+(Morris also logged 19 appearances as a pinch runner in his career, scoring four times.
+This makes him the only Hall of Fame player to have more runs than plate appearances.)